skylightio/skylight-docs/app/views/chapters/_70-app-and-account-management.md

 Currently, only one single Skylight user can retain ownership of an app.
 The owner of an app is responsible for managing payments and credit card information, has access to an app's billing history, and can also rename and delete an app.

+<%= render layout: 'note', locals: { type: 'note' } do %>
-<%= render partial: "note", locals: {type: "note", note: "You can transfer app ownership to another Skylight user by contacting us via the in-app messenger."} %>
+  You can transfer app ownership to another Skylight user by contacting us via the in-app messenger.
+<% end %>

 ### Sharing an app with others